winitzki/scall/tutorial/programming_dhall.md

    ≅  Exists (λ(y : Type) → { seed : { seed : x, step : x → y }, step : y → J x y })
 ```

-It remains to apply the existential quantifier in `x` to the last type expression.
+It remains to add the existential quantifier in `x` to the last type expression.
 After some rewriting, the last type expression will fit the form of the co-Yoneda identity:

 ```dhall